Degree Outcomes Statement

 Institutional Degree Classification Profile

-Our degree classification profile sets out the percentage of degree classes awarded over the last five years for undergraduate (level 6) degree programmes.
+The University’s degree classification profile sets out the percentage of degree classes awarded over the last five years for undergraduate (level 6) degree programmes.

-Unless otherwise stated, summary statistics include both Home and Overseas first degree (i.e. honours degree) students.
+Unless otherwise stated, summary statistics include both Home and Overseas first degree (i.e. honours degree) students:

 University of Salford compared to the Sector: